Vexidus Blockchain Technical Whitepaper

 - ElasticState -- No State Rent, Ever -- Ethereum has debated state expiry since 2017 without resolution.
 Solana charges rent.
 Vexidus solves state bloat at the infrastructure level: inactive accounts are compressed, not evicted.
 Users never pay to exist.

-- Seven-Pillar Integration -- Features that are separate dApps on other chains (DEX, presales, reputation) are protocol-level on Vexidus, enabling atomic composition via IntentVM.
+- Eight-Pillar Integration -- Features that are separate dApps on other chains (DEX, presales, reputation, DAOs, cross-chain settlement) are protocol-level on Vexidus, enabling atomic composition via IntentVM.

 10. Team and Development